SergioNavadijo/entrena_strength/content/page/contact.md

 description = ""
 +++

-I am only available for coaching in 2 Finnish teams: Gloria (women's category) and Attitude Minor (10 to 12 years old).
-If you need coaching, you are welcome to join these teams!
+I am only available for coaching in 2 teams, both in Finland: Gloria in the women's category and Attitude Minor in the 10 to 12 years old category.

+If you need strength and conditioning training for A.G.G., you are welcome to join these teams!